deimonn/void-guides/3. Extra Software/Getting animated wallpapers.md

   However, it leaks memory over time, has a tendency to hide the desktop when no other windows are open, and in general seems less maintained than the alternatives.

-- [Hanabi](https://github.com/jeffshee/gnome-ext-hanabi) is GNOME-specific and requires a more involved installation, only supports setting video files as wallpaper, and configuration such as randomly selecting wallpapers require scripting (which is more flexible, but complicated).
+- [Hanabi](https://github.com/jeffshee/gnome-ext-hanabi) is GNOME-specific and requires a more involved installation, only supports setting video files as wallpaper, and may or may not work on your system without issues.

-  However, it does not have most of the aforementioned issues for Hidamari and provides better integration with the GNOME shell (e.g. the wallpaper is animated even in the overview).
+  However, it does provide better integration with the GNOME shell (e.g. the wallpaper is animated even in the overview).
 The activity bar bug only occurs sometimes and can easily be fixed by disabling and re-enabling Hanabi.

 - [Wallpaper Engine for Kde](https://github.com/catsout/wallpaper-engine-kde-plugin) is KDE-specific.
 It makes use of Wallpaper Engine files outright, so if you already have Wallpaper Engine on Steam, you can use this.